yifandill/Monetary_Policy_Model/README.md

 \end{align*}
 $$

-Note that in the system of equations (11) through (19), there are 9 equations with 9 unknowns in the matrix $P$ :
+Note that in the system of equations (11) through (19), there are 9 equations with 9 unknowns in the matrix $P$:

 $$
 P=\left[\begin{array}{lll}